senaite/senaite.core/docs/scripts/users_console.rst

    delgroup <id>                 Remove a group. members <group> [+u -u ...]
-Show, add or remove group members. grouproles <group> [+R -R]    Show, grant or revoke group roles. plugins                       Show plugins grouped by interface, with
+Show, add or remove group members. grouproles <group> [+R -R]    Show, grant or revoke group roles. plugins                       List plugins with their active-interface
+                                 count.
+   select <kind> <id>            Drill into a subject (kind is user, group
-                                 [X] for active and [ ] for available. toggle <n>                    Flip the plugin at row <n> of 'plugins'. activate <plugin> <iface>     Enable a plugin for a PAS interface. deactivate <plugin> <iface>   Disable a plugin for a PAS interface.
+                                 or plugin) and list its toggleable items as a numbered [X] active / [ ] inactive list: roles and group membership for a user, roles for a group, interfaces for a plugin. toggle <n>                    Flip row <n> of the selected subject and re-show the list. activate <plugin> <iface>     Enable a plugin for a PAS interface. deactivate <plugin> <iface>   Disable a plugin for a PAS interface.